 Sometimes the culprit is a decrease in male sex hormones due to an endocrine disorder.
 In other cases, loss of sex drive may be a medication side effect.

-Once any underlying factors are identified, your doctor can suggest appropriate treatment options.
+After identifying what's causing the loss of sex drive, your doctor can suggest treatment options.
 For example:

 - If loss of sex drive is related to stress or depression, seeing a counselor, sometimes in combination with taking antidepressant medication, might help.